debiasej/react-redux-weather-app/README.md

 This app has been developed to practice my skills with React, Redux and network requests.
 This project shows you how to:

-* use axios to make aysncronous network calls
+* use [axios](https://github.com/mzabriskie/axios) to make aysncronous network calls.
-* parse JSON data and generate model object from the data
+* parse JSON data and generate model object from the data.
-* use redux-promise middleware for handling promises.
+* use [redux-promise](https://github.com/acdlite/redux-promise) middleware for handling promises.
 * use the [OpenWeatherMap](http://openweathermap.org) API to get weather forecast for 5 days.

 ###Getting Started###